mattevenson/blog/_posts/2022-05-24-tap-thegraph.md

 title: "Building blockchain data pipelines with The Graph & Singer"
 ---

-[The Graph](https://thegraph.com/en/) makes lots of structured blockchain data available via GraphQL APIs called subgraphs.
+[The Graph](https://thegraph.com/en/) makes lots of structured blockchain data available via GraphQL APIs called [subgraphs](https://thegraph.com/hosted-service/).
 Almost every major DeFi protocol has a corresponding subgraph.
-For example, you can query [redeem events on Compound v2](https://thegraph.com/hosted-service/subgraph/graphprotocol/compound-v2?query=cDAI%20Transfers) or [Squeeth vaults](https://thegraph.com/explorersubgraph?id=Ao1QSKEQzsnNyyGKR1Faurjmkr6oNVTbgdxy6diAw9r&view=Playground).
+For example, you can query [redeem events on Compound v2](https://thegraph.com/hosted-service/subgraph/graphprotocol/compound-v2?query=cDAI%20Transfers) or [Squeeth vaults](https://thegraph.com/hosted-service/subgraph/opynfinance/squeeth).

+I've been working with blockchain data a lot recently so naturally I've been playing around with The Graph.
 Inspired by services like [Dune Analytics](https://dune.com/browse/dashboards) and [Flipside Crypto](https://app.flipsidecrypto.com/velocity?nav=Discover), I thought it would be fun to extract data from these subgraphs and load it into a SQL database for further analysis.
 It turns out that the folks at Decentraland had already done this for Decentraland's subgraph and [open-sourced their work](https://github.com/decentraland/tap-decentraland-thegraph).

 Under the covers, they used [Singer](https://www.singer.io/), which is an open source spec for writing data extraction scripts (taps) and data loading scripts (targets).
 Taps and targets communicate by passing JSON over Unix pipes, with [JSON Schema](https://json-schema.org/draft/2020-12/json-schema-core.html) for typing.
 The idea is that any tap is compatible with any target, so you don't need to roll your own script if one already exists for your source / destination!